Trinitron: Introduction, early models

+Expansion of Trinitron

 New models quickly followed.
 Larger sizes at 19" and then 27" were introduced, as well as smaller, including a 7" portable.
 In the mid-1980s, a new phosphor coating was introduced that was much darker than earlier sets, giving the screens a black color when turned off, as opposed to the earlier light grey.
 This improved the contrast range of the picture.
 Early models were generally packaged in silver cases, but with the introduction of the darker screens, Sony also introduced new cases with a dark charcoal color, following a similar change in color taking place in the hi-fi world.
-This line expanded with 32", 35" and finally 40" units in the 1990s.
+This line expanded with 32", 35" and 40" units in the 1990s.
 In 1990, Sony released the first HD Trinitron TV set, for use with the Multiple sub-Nyquist sampling encoding standard.

 In 1980, Sony introduced the "ProFeel" line of prosumer component televisions, consisting of a range of Trinitron monitors that could be connected to standardized tuners.
 The original lineup consisted of the KX-20xx1 20" and KX-27xx1 27" monitors (the "xx" is an identifier, PS for Europe, HF for Japan, etc.) the VTX-100ES tuner and TXT-100G TeleText decoder.
 They were often used with a set of SS-X1A stereo speakers, which matched the grey boxy styling of the suite.
 The concept was to build a market similar to contemporary stereo equipment, where components from different vendors could be mixed to produce a complete system.

-However, a lack of any major third party components, along with custom connectors between the tuner and monitors, meant that systems mixing fully compatible elements were never effectively realized.
-They were popular high-end units, however, and found a strong following in production companies where the excellent quality picture made them effective low-cost monitors.
+A lack of any major third party components, along with custom connectors between the tuner and monitors, meant that systems mixing fully compatible elements were never effectively realized.
+They were popular high-end units, and found a strong following in production companies where the excellent quality picture made them effective low-cost monitors.
 A second series of all-black units followed in 1986, the ProFeel Pro, sporting a space-frame around the back of the trapezoidal enclosure that doubled as a carrying handle and holder for the pop-out speakers.
 These units were paired with the VT-X5R tuner and optionally the APM-X5A speakers.